syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Orientation.md

 # Orientation of SfRangeSlider

-SfRangeSlider provides option to display the values and the slider either horizontally or vertically.
+SfRangeSlider provides options to display the values and the slider either horizontally or vertically.

-N> The default option is Horizontal.
+> **Note:** The default orientation is Horizontal.

 ## Horizontal

-In this orientation, the values and the slider are set horizontally.
+In this orientation, the values and the slider are displayed horizontally.

 {% tabs %}